s-m-quadri/diems-labs/Algorithms_(Design_and_Analysis)/Transaction_Console/README.md

 ## 1. Getting Started

-You can find the [source code and the documentation](https://github.com/s-m-quadri/DIEMS-Lab-Work/tree/main/Algorithms_(Design_and_Analysis)/Transaction_Console), the [download link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/s-m-quadri/DIEMS-Lab-Work/tree/main/Algorithms_(Design_and_Analysis)/Transaction_Console), the [presentation](https://docs.google.com/presentation/d/1dHO6gfuDkVlOmNpsqJTg1qTbhL0yxjn64XYxIdvr-NA/edit?usp=sharing) and the root [repository](https://github.com/s-m-quadri/DIEMS-Lab-Work) from which you can view as well as download the libraries and as project whole.
-You can clone the root repository as,
+You can find the [source code](https://github.com/s-m-quadri/DIEMS-Lab-Work/tree/main/Algorithms_(Design_and_Analysis)/Transaction_Console) with documentation and details, the [download link](https://minhaskamal.github.io/DownGit/#/home?url=https://github.com/s-m-quadri/DIEMS-Lab-Work/tree/main/Algorithms_(Design_and_Analysis)/Transaction_Console) and the [presentation](https://docs.google.com/presentation/d/1dHO6gfuDkVlOmNpsqJTg1qTbhL0yxjn64XYxIdvr-NA/edit?usp=sharing) from which you can read and learn as well as download the libraries and as project whole.
+You can clone the [root repository](https://github.com/s-m-quadri/DIEMS-Lab-Work) as,

     git clone https://github.com/s-m-quadri/DIEMS-Lab-Work.git